IoTree/IoTree42/README.md

 ### Important rules for the TOPIC:
   -	For simplicity only alphanumeric is allowed.
 If not, wrong characters will be deleted.
   -	Choose your topic and subtopic-levels wisely.
 So that you can find data later easily.
-  -	Always use "sensorbase/" before the sub-topic.
+  -	Always use "universe/" before the sub-topic.
 Otherwise it will not be processed through the gateway.

-Example topic: sensorbase/luxsensor/tls2591
+Example topic: universe/luxsensor/tls2591

 ### Visualize or to check the incoming data

 #### Your IoTree:
   Click on “Your IoTree”.
   ![alt text](https://github.com/IoTree/IoTree42/blob/master/.gitignore/query_data2.png)
-  1. The tree structure corresponds to the MQTT topic defined in your sensorbase and gateway.
+  1. The tree structure corresponds to the MQTT topic defined in your sensor host (e.g. microcontroller with attached sensors) and gateway.
       Simply mark the Sensors or the top level nodes you like to work with.
   2. Set the start and end point.
   3. Select if you want to download a CSV file or view a spreadsheet or to delete the selected data.